This article was commissioned by Emery Brothers and appeared in the December 2017 issue of The Diapason.

 Roy’s coming to Kilgore in 1932 at age 26 was simultaneous with the East Texas oil boom and his own life was quickly intertwined, inextricably so, with the Crim family, the owners and beneficiaries of the largest tract of oil-producing acreage in what came to be known as the East Texas Oil Field.

-Lou Della Crim, also known as Moma Della, was the matriarch of the family.
-Her husband, William Robert Crim, had long since died by the time of the boom.
-The local history books tell of how Moma Della’s father, Captain John Martin Thompson, amassed a large lumbering enterprise in East Texas and it was his intent to bequeath the land to his sons.
+Lou Della Crim, also known as Mama Della, was the matriarch of the family.
+Her husband, William Riley Crim, had long since died by the time of the boom.
+The local history books tell of how Mama Della’s father, Captain John Martin Thompson, amassed a large lumbering enterprise in East Texas and it was his intent to bequeath the land to his sons.
 As John T. Crim tells the story:

 When my grandfather decided to give his children their portion of his assets, he called them together and offered them gold dollars or the land.
 The boys decided they would take the gold dollars.
 Miss Lou Della, trying to be helpful and please her father said ‘Oh, Papa, just give me the land for my part.’